outdoorsea/Alexa-Shopping-List/README.md

-# Alexa Shopping List FastAPI + MCP Server
+# Alexa Shopping List API (Dockerized) + MCP Server

 This project allows an LLM (like Claude) to interact with your Alexa shopping list via the Model Context Protocol (MCP).
-It uses a two-part architecture:
+It uses a containerized FastAPI backend and a local MCP server.

-1.  **FastAPI Server (`src/api/main.py`):** Handles direct interaction with the Alexa API, including authentication using saved cookies.
+1.  **FastAPI Server (Docker Container - `src/api/main.py`):** Runs inside a Docker container.
+Handles interaction with the Alexa API using cookies injected via an endpoint.
-2.  **MCP Server (`src/mcp/mcp_server.py`):** Acts as a proxy, exposing tools via MCP that forward requests to the running FastAPI server.
+2.  **MCP Server (`src/mcp/mcp_server.py`):** Runs locally.
+Acts as a proxy, exposing tools via MCP that forward requests to the running Dockerized FastAPI server.
+3.  **Login Script (`src/mcp/login.py`):** Runs locally.
+Uses Selenium to handle Amazon login and then sends the generated cookies to the FastAPI container via its `/auth/cookies` endpoint.

 ## Features